daimend/GildedRose/Readme.md

-### DD: TODO: Complete all questions...
+﻿# Gilded Rose

 ●    Information on how to setup our environments to run your application.

 The API (server/client/API) is self contained and should run on any platform -> (OS X and Windows binaries provided, iOS and Andriod can be built from the Builds directory).